BeauJoh/thesis/source/11-chapter-3-ode.md

 \label{fig:energy-log}
 \end{figure*}

-\todo{Does energy scale with problem size for all benchmarks?
-Maybe not since dwarfs with large memory access cache misses could add huge overheads}

-Figures~\ref{fig:energy} and~\ref{fig:energy-log} show the kernel execution energy for several benchmarks for the {\bf large} size.
+Figures~\ref{fig:energy} and~\ref{fig:energy-log} show the kernel execution energy for several benchmarks for the **large** size.
 All results are presented in joules.
 The box plots are coloured according to device: red for the Intel Skylake i7-6700k CPU and blue for the Nvidia GTX1080 GPU.
-\todo{report power as well as energy; proper analysis of the results}
 The logarithmic transformation has been applied to Figure~\ref{fig:energy-log} to emphasise the variation at smaller energy scales ($<$ \SI{1}{\joule}), which was necessary due to small execution times for some benchmarks.
 In future this will be addressed by balancing the amount of computation required for each benchmark, to standardize the magnitude of results.

-All the benchmarks use more energy on the CPU, with the exception of {\tt crc} which as previously mentioned has low floating-point intensity and so is not able to make use of the GPU's greater floating-point capability.
+All the benchmarks use more energy on the CPU, with the exception of `crc` which as previously mentioned has low floating-point intensity and so is not able to make use of the GPU's greater floating-point capability.
 Variance with respect to energy usage is larger on the CPU, which is consistent with the execution time results.

 ###Conclusions

 We have performed essential curation of the OpenDwarfs benchmark suite.
-We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate {\tt fft} benchmark.
+We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate `fft` benchmark.
-All benchmarks were enhanced to allow multiple problem sizes; in this paper we report results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanovi{\'c}'s findings [@marjanovic2016hpc].
+All benchmarks were enhanced to allow multiple problem sizes; in this paper we report results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanović's findings [@marjanovic2016hpc].
 These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section~\ref{ssec:setting_sizes}.

 We ran many of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper on current hardware.